 listen to the world around you

-GeoTourist is your own personal tour guide for the world’s most interesting attractions, landmarks and beyond.
+GeoTourist is your own personal tour guide in Antigua providing a walking tour of the St. John’s City and UNESCO World Heritage Site – Nelson’s Dockyard.
 Based on your exact location access auto-play guided audio tours in multiple languages right on your smartphone.

-Now you can build your own journeys by creating an audio trail using our simple interface and inspire others to walk in your footsteps.
-As they walk, around locations tagged by you in your journey, your audios launch automatically giving people an immersive experience like never before.
+As you walk, around locations tagged by you in your journey, your audios launch automatically providing an immersive experience like never before.

 Tours in Antigua and Barbuda

 In 1666 only a small group of houses existed in the cove, which is now know as St. John’s Harbour.

 The Harbour was shallow but ideal for loading the English Colony’s export into small boats which were sailed out to merchant ships anchored offshore.
 The produce then was sugar, tobacco, indigo and ginger.

 Freed indentured labourers from Scotland set up shops along Market Street and it became known as Scotch Row.

 In 1667, the town of St. John’s was built.
 It was named after the Saint St. John the Divine.
 St. John’s is always spelt with an apostrophe.